 Choose the Right Ubuntu Version Check Method

 Each method answers a slightly different need.
-Use the table below to pick the quickest one for your environment.
+Pick the one that matches the environment you are checking.

 | Method | Best For | What It Shows | Environment Fit |